Choose a midwife or obstetrician, register for your baby shower, paint the nursery, and hire a doula, oh doula? A what?

-However, once you know what a doula does, you realise they’re quite the must have for birthing parents.
+However, once you know what a doula does, you realize they’re quite the must-have for birthing parents.

 5 Things To Know Before Hiring A Doula

-She helps you prepare for labour and supports you as you make informed decisions.
+She helps you prepare for labor and supports you as you make informed decisions.

-She provides continuous support throughout the duration of your labour and birth.
+She provides continuous support throughout the duration of your labor and birth.